carpentries-incubator/workflows-nextflow/episodes/06-workflow.md

 ~~~
 {: .language-groovy }

-In this example the `params.transcriptome` and `params.reads` can be accessed inside the `workflow` scope.
+In this example `params.transcriptome` and `params.reads` can be accessed inside the `workflow` scope.

 > ## Workflow